shashankaz/BrainChick/README.md

 - **Home Page**: Displays a curated list of available quizzes, allowing users to browse and select quizzes based on their interests.
 Quizzes are categorized for easy navigation.
 - **Quiz Browsing**: Users can explore all quizzes in the Quizzes Section, with advanced filtering and sorting options to find quizzes that match their preferences.
 - **Quiz Participation**: Registered users can take quizzes, with real-time feedback and progress tracking.
 Quizzes are dynamically loaded to ensure a seamless experience.
-- **Instant Results**: After completing a quiz, users can instantly view their results, including detailed answers and explanations.
+- **Instant Results**: After completing a quiz, users can instantly view their results, including answers.
 A share button allows users to copy the result URL and share it with others.
 - **Leaderboard**: A global leaderboard showcases top performers, encouraging competition among users.
 Users can see their rankings and compare their scores with others.
 - **User Authentication**: Secure sign-up and login options using Firebase Authentication, with support for traditional email/password accounts and Google sign-in for quick access.
-- **User Profile Management**: Users can view and edit their profile information, including updating their personal details and password.
+- **User Profile Management**: Users can view and edit their profile information, including updating their personal details.
 The profile page also displays the user’s quiz history and past results.
 - **Responsive and Adaptive Design**: The application is fully responsive, providing an optimal user experience across devices, including desktops, tablets, and smartphones.
 - **Data Persistence**: All quiz results are securely stored in MongoDB, ensuring that users can retrieve their results at any time via a unique result ID.
 - **Explore as Guest**: Users can explore available quizzes and try out the app's features without needing to create an account, encouraging engagement before committing to sign up.